jdegand/LCOGT-angular-frontend/README.md

 This is a conversion of [my previous solution](https://github.com/jdegand/LCOGT-takehomeinterview) to this [repo](https://github.com/LCOGT/takehomeinterview).

-Now, the frontend is separate from the server and requires the json branch of the backend to work.
+Now, the frontend is separate from the server and requires the json branch of the [express backend](https://github.com/jdegand/LCOGT-takehomeinterview) to work.
 See the [how to use section](#how-to-use) for more.

+This frontend also works with a [spring boot backend](https://github.com/jdegand/LCOGT-spring-backend).

 ## Screenshots